Herat Province: History

-Ismail Khan become a figure of controversy when the media began reporting that he was attempting to restrict freedom of the people, and that he was becoming more of an independent ruler as a warlord.
-He lost a son Mirwais Sadiq in 2004 during a fight with forces of other warlords.
-In response to this, the central government began expanding into the province with the newly trained Afghan National Security Forces (ANFS).
-Ismail Khan was ordered to leave his post to become a minister and live in Kabul.
+Khan become a figure of controversy when the media began reporting that he was attempting to restrict freedom of the people, and that he was becoming more of an independent ruler as a warlord.
+He lost a son, Mirwais Sadiq, in 2004 during a fight with forces of other warlords.
+In response to this, the central government began expanding into the province with the newly trained Afghan National Security Forces (ANSF).
+Khan was ordered to leave his post to become a minister and live in Kabul.

-After 2005, the International Security Assistance Force (ISAF) established presence in the area to help assist the Afghan government.
-It is led by Italy.
+After 2005, the International Security Assistance Force (ISAF) established a presence in the area to help assist the Afghan government.
+It was led by Italy.
 A multi-national Provincial Reconstruction Team (PRT) was also established to help the local population of the province.
-The United States established a consulate in Herat, trained Afghan security forces, built schools, and clinics.
+The United States established a consulate in Herat, trained Afghan security forces, and built schools and clinics.

 Herat was one of the first seven areas that transitioned security responsibility from NATO to Afghanistan.
 On 21 July 2011, Afghan security forces assumed lead security responsibility from NATO.
-On the occasion, Minister of Defence Wardak told the audience, "this is our national responsibility to take over our security and defend our country."
+On the occasion, Minister of Defence Wardak told the audience, "This is our national responsibility to take over our security and defend our country."

+In 2023, Herat was heavily impacted by two major earthquakes, one of which was 6.3-magnitude earthquake, and the other an aftershock.
+Combined, the earthquakes killed over 2,800 and injured thousands more in the province.
+It has been called Afghanistan's worst earthquake since 1998.
+Herat was hit by a third earthquake of 6.3 magnitude in just over a week.
+It killed 2 people and injured almost 150.